omer-ba-faqas/Otonom-Robot-Navigasyon-Algoritmalar-/README.md

 * Parameters for each algorithm can be adjusted at the top of each script to experiment with performance.

 ## 📄 License

-This project is released under the MIT License.
+This project is Created by Omar Faqas.